chinapalace/front-end-code-challenge/README.md

 ## Your Notes Go Here

 This project is a web app designed to give Avametric's partners visibility and control over the digital bodies their clothes are being rendered onto.
+My end goal for this app is for it to allow Avametric's partners to manage and edit custom body types for their customers, so the app is built towards that functionality.

+My next step is to expand the API so that it could edit and create new bodies as well.
+Then I'll add inline editing for all the measurements displayed on the body pages.
+I'll also build out the functionality of the floating action button in the bottom-right of the screen.
+It will link to a form for creating a new body type.

+I'd also like to add a more interesting graphical element.
+It would be great to render bodies on screen based on the measurements and have the rendering change in response to changing measurements.
+A marker element that layers on top of the body image, to point out the location of specific measurements, could also be a useful feature that would be easier to implement.

+In the "snackbar" in the bottom-left corner, only the "shape" category is currently functional but the "gender" and "size" options will have the same functionality.

+To polish the UI, my next step would be to add some subtle animated transitions between pages.

-The realistic user flow would start with a partner login page but I just used a dropdown selector for the purpose of this demo.
+Note: The realistic user flow would start with a partner login page but I just used a dropdown selector for the purpose of this demo.

 ## License